BGI-IORI/nCoV_Meta/README.md

 # nCoV_Finder

 ## Introduction
 nCoV Finder is a pipeline for HCoV-19 genome analyzing.
-The pipeline could  efficiently classify HCoV-19 like reads from Massively Parallel Sequencing (MPS) data with Kraken, and get the virus genome with SPAdes and Pilon .
+The pipeline could  efficiently classify CoV like reads from Massively Parallel Sequencing (MPS) data with Kraken, and get the virus genome with SPAdes and Pilon.

 ![Image](https://github.com/BGI-IORI/nCoV/blob/master/Image.png)

 ## Requirements:
+perl: v5.22.0
+python: v2.7.16
+java: v1.8.0

 For HCoV-19 like reads classification:
 * Kraken v1.1 (https://github.com/DerrickWood/kraken)
 For data quality control: